Minimal heights and defect groups with two character degrees: Proof of Theorem 1

 \textit{Step $5$.
 There is just one $p$-block in $G$.}

-By Step 1 and Step 4, we have that $G$ is $p$-constrained, so there is just one $p$-block (see \cite[Cor.~V.3.11]{feit}, for instance).
+By Step 0 and Step 4, we have that $G$ is $p$-constrained, so there is just one $p$-block (see \cite[Cor.~V.3.11]{feit}, for instance).

 Thus, from now on, we want to find $\chi\in\Irr(G)$ of degree divisible by $p$ such that $\chi(1)_p\leq p^a$.
 Let $N$ be the unique minimal normal subgroup of $G$, which is an elementary abelian $p$-group.
-By Theorem \ref{sol}, we will assume that $G$ is not solvable.
+Recall that by Step 1 we have that $G$ is not solvable.

 \textit{Step $6$.
 Let $\la\in\Irr(N)$.
 Then there exists $Q\in\Syl_p(G)$ such that $\la$ extends to $Q$.
 In particular $|G:G_\la|$ is not divisible by $p$.}

 Let $P\in\Syl_p(G)$ and let $\psi\in\Irr(P|\la)$.
 If $\psi(1)=1$, then $\psi_N=\la$, as wanted.
 Hence we may assume that $\psi(1)=p^a$.
 Since $\psi^G(1)_p=\psi(1)=p^a$, there exists an irreducible constituent $\chi\in\Irr(G)$ of $\psi^G$ with $\chi(1)_p\leq p^a$.
 If $1<\chi(1)_p$, we are done.
 Hence we may assume that $\chi(1)_p=1$.
 In this case, there exists $\xi\in\Irr(P)$ with $[\chi_P,\xi]\neq 0$ and $\xi(1)=1$.
 Let $\mu\in\Irr(N)$ under $\xi$, so $\xi_N=\mu$ and $\mu$ lies under $\chi$.
 Hence $\mu^g=\la$ for some $g\in G$.
 Since $\mu$ extends to $P$, $\mu^g=\la$ extends to $P^g$, as wanted.